ssfsx17/ffpnp/Jobs/Archer.md

 Charge Shot 10 (20 AP) (single) - Attack with +200 Agility.

-Ultima Shot (32 MP, 20 AP) (single) - Five attacks on one target.
-Evasion is ignored.
+Ultima Shot (32 MP, 20 AP) (BDL) (single) - Five attacks on one target.
+Evasion and Defense are ignored.